GEUS-Glaciology-and-Climate/pypromice/docs/index.rst

 pypromice_ is designed for processing and handling PROMICE_ automated weather station (AWS) data.

-It is envisioned for pypromice to be the go-to toolbox for handling and processing PROMICE_ and GC-Net_ datasets.
+It is envisioned for pypromice to be the go-to toolbox for handling and processing PROMICE_ and GCNet_ datasets.
 New releases of pypromice are uploaded alongside PROMICE AWS data releases to our Dataverse_ for transparency purposes and to encourage collaboration on improving our data.

 If you intend to use PROMICE AWS data and/or pypromice in your work, please cite these publications below, along with any other applicable PROMICE publications where possible: